yuxixu1108/YouTube-Channel-Content-Category-Analysis/README.md

 8. Insight generation: Summarise seven evidence-based findings for target users based on analysis results

 # 5. Key Findings
-1. Gaming has the highest average subscriber count, followed closely by Music, Kids, and Movies.
-These categories show the strongest audience appeal, offering high growth potential for new creators.
+1. Gaming boasts the highest average subscriber count, closely followed by Music, Kids and Movies.
+These niches possess strong audience appeal and huge market potential, serving as priority options for new creators.
-2. Kids, Music, and Gaming achieve the highest total views, while News drive strong growth through the most frequent uploading.
+2. Kids, Music and Gaming generate the highest total views, while the News category relies on high-frequency posting to maintain stable exposure and traffic growth.
-3. Gaming deliver the highest average views per video with low upload frequency, making them ideal for creators with limited time but strong content quality.
+3. Gaming achieves outstanding average views per video with relatively low upload frequency, which is highly suitable for creators with limited time who focus on high-quality, in-depth content.
-4. The relationship between upload volume and views differs across categories, so creators should design custom update strategies instead of using a one-size-fits-all approach.
+4。 The correlation between upload volume and viewing performance varies significantly across categories.
+Therefore, creators should design differentiated release strategies instead of applying a unified operational model.
-5. Music shows a highly scattered subscriber distribution with strong head effects, so new creators face higher uncertainty in this category.
+5. The Music category shows scattered subscriber distribution and obvious head monopoly effects, bringing high operational uncertainty and entry barriers for novice creators.
-6. Categories with high top-10 subscriber share are highly monopolized; new creators should avoid over-competitive categories to improve their chance of success.
+6. Categories with a high subscriber share held by top influencers are highly monopolised.
+New operators are advised to avoid such overly competitive tracks to raise their success rate.
-7. New creators should prioritize categories that match their ability to upload consistently, rather than only choosing popular fields.
+7. Rather than blindly chasing popular trends, new creators should prioritise content categories that match their personal productivity and sustainable posting ability.

 # 6. Repository Structure
 - youtube.csv: Raw dataset of top 500 Most Subscribed YouTube channels